JetChars/JetChars.github.io/source/docs/docker/index.rst

     - Use ipc namespace communicate between containers
     - Require libcontainer/lxc/libvirt/systemd-nspawn
     - Managed by DGAB (Docker Governance Advisory Board)
+    - Containers don't aim to be a replacement for VMs, they are complementary in the sense that they are better for specific use cases.

 * Advangtages
-    * compare to kvm use virtio, docker use AUFS, which is better.
+    - compare to kvm use virtio, docker use AUFS, which is better.
-    * light weight 'vm', use less mem than kvm, closer to BM
+    - light weight 'vm', use less mem than kvm, closer to BM
+    - will not be install into host OS
+    - each container owns a set of env
 * Constrains
-    - x64 only
+    - 64bit platform
     * must have same OS kernel
     * kernel 3.8 is minimal, except rhel **2.6.32** .
 So, 3.10(ubuntu 1404 trusty) or higher is recommended
     * can't over commitment